Red Hill Lutheran

 Months and years later, Jim observed that the untrimmed tree was noticeably smaller than those that had been pruned.
 He used his simple observation as a life lesson in accepting those moments in life when God allows events that “prune” us, for it is only after pruning that we can truly grow.
 Here is the tree in 2025, still underperforming some 40-plus years after Jim made his famous observation.

-Grade 8 in 1974, at the end of Jim’s fourth full year at Red Hill Lutheran.
-This photo was taken outside the old Fellowship Hall (now Christian Life Center).
+Grade 8 in 1974, at the end of Jim’s 4th full year at RHLS.
+This photo was taken outside the old Fellowship Hall (now replaced by the Christian Life Center).